Springtide Research Advisory Board Members

 “I grew up in the church and a Christian family.
 My faith has always been integral to my life,” says Onnie, “and I’m finding that my research on youth identity development positions me to explore faith in new ways.
 I also find that my research focus on social justice and equity raise important questions for faith and faith-based institutions to engage toward building a more just and human world.”

-Seher is the Assistant Director of Spiritual Life and Advisor for Muslim Affairs at the University of Chicago, where she works with all the religious student groups and communities.
-She worked two years as a Chaplain in Residence at Georgetown University, where she also completed a Clinical Pastoral Education Residency.
+Seher is a pediatric staff chaplain at a hospital in Oakland, CA. Previously, Seher served as the Assistant Director of Spiritual Life and Advisor for Muslim Affairs at the University of Chicago, where she worked with all the religious student groups and communities.
+She also worked as a Chaplain in Residence at Georgetown University, where she completed a Clinical Pastoral Education Residency.
 Passionate about building communities and interfaith bridges within her professional and personal life, she describes her life mission and goals as “cultivating healthy communities founded on compassion and care for one another.”

-Originally from the Bay Area of California (where all her family still lives), Seher says she loves arts and crafts of all kinds and describes creative outlets as “one of the avenues important to my spirituality.”
+Seher loves arts and crafts of all kinds and describes creative outlets as “one of the avenues important to my spirituality.”

 Chris is a writer and community organizer.
 “As a writer, I explore how and where people find meaning and belonging.
 As a community organizer, I try to support nonreligious people as they seek connection and fulfillment in life.”
 The author of Faitheist: How an Atheist Found Common Ground with the Religious and the upcoming IRL: Finding Realness, Meaning, and Belonging in Our Digital Lives, Chris also is founding director of the Humanist Center of Minnesota, which seeks to understand the needs of the religiously unaffiliated in Minnesota and beyond.